 The almond belongs to the rose family (Rosaceae), making it a relative of several well-known fruit trees.
 There are different types, ranging from small ornamental shrubs (Prunus glandulosa) grown only for their pretty flowers to medium-sized trees that produce edible nuts.
+Almond trees can have a lifespan of 25 years when cared for properly.
 It is not difficult to grow almond trees and harvest their nuts as long as you have the right kind of climate and are armed with a few critical growing tips.

 |Botanical Name||Prunus dulcis|